Menesay/Rock_Paper_Scissors/README.md

-# Rock_Paper_Scissors
-Rock, paper, scissors game in Python
+Worst game in the world.